Skip to main content

 Top things that go wrong

 1. Grows large or needs a very big footprint.
-Royal pleco is often sold at sizes that hide adult length (~40cm on file) and a published minimum near **500L**.
+Royal pleco is often sold at sizes that hide adult length (~40cm) and a published minimum near **500L**.
 Shop tanks are not adult housing.

 3. Shrimp & snails.
-Shrimp: compatible in most setups.
-Cherry shrimp and other dwarf species coexist with peaceful small fish, though baby shrimp are food for almost any fish that gets to them.
+Cherry shrimp and other dwarfs can coexist with peaceful small fish; baby shrimp are food for almost anything that finds them.

 Common trade-name warning